Roblox Monkey Tycoon Codes (January 2023)

 Become the richest bannana seller.

 Since this is a simulation/tycoon game, players will need to get a lot of bananas and money.
 This is why you might need the boost that a code or two can give you.
-Luckily, there are a few codes you can use in Roblox Monkey Tycoon right at the start of your playthrough.
+Luckily, there’s a code you can use in Roblox Monkey Tycoon right at the start of your playthrough.

 Related: Roblox That Crazy Adventure codes (January 2023)